Probably, most acknowledged trackball vendor. Founded in 1981, it started business as Apple accessories manufacturer: one of first products was

 Design of Turbo/Expert trackball (funny enough, the company routinely adds word "Mouse" to them) became very popular, and established de facto standard of high-quality desktop trackballs.
 Interesting fact is - practically all the models ever produced by Kensington are perfectly symmetrical, with single exception of TurboRing #64660.

 In addition to full-sized 21/4" models, more compact 40mm range was introduced, starting with Orbit #64220.
-Both lines are still in production currently: 40mm survived time changes as is, but 21/4" was slightly reduced by 2mm (from 57 to 55mm) in newer optical/laser models.
+Both lines are still in production currently: 40mm survived time changes as is, but pool balls were replaced with slightly reduced ones (from 57 to 55mm) in newer optical/laser models.
+For short time, 2" models were manufactured as well (#64660, #64227).
 All the 40mm models are very simple devices limited to just 2 buttons, but latest of them (#72337) finally inherited scroll ring from "big brothers", so maybe some multi-button model will also be added in the future.

 Company logo was changed relatively often.
 After first variant, displayed at the beginnig of this article, new logo appeared at the end of '80s and was used on most trackballs of the '90s (on very first TurboMouse, just graphic part - angled square - was used):